Global Food Crisis: All About Food Insecurity

 Promote Diversification

 Zeroing in on a single food crop or staple can deliver horrible results for food insecurity reduction.
-Thusly, to further develop food security, there should be proper training on the significance of diversified and healthy diets for better nutrition.
+Thus, to further develop food security, there should be proper training on the significance of diversified and healthy diets for better nutrition.
 With additional varieties of food and an informed local area on the significance of a diversified diet, there will be adequate staple food varieties accessible in the business sectors.

 World Food Programme: Global Food Security

-The World Food Programme is the leading humanitarian organization fighting hunger worldwide, delivering food assistance in emergencies, and working with communities to improve nutrition and build resilience.
+The World Food Programme is the leading humanitarian organization fighting hunger worldwide, delivering food assistance in emergencies and working with communities to improve nutrition and build resilience.
 It assists over 91.4 million people in around 83 countries.
-This program indicates that the international community has finally focused on ending hunger, accomplishing food security, and further developing nutrition by 2030.
-As one of every nine individuals lacks access to adequate food, food and food-related assistance lie at the core of the struggle to break the pattern of hunger and poverty.
+This program indicates that the international community has finally focused on ending hunger, accomplishing food security, and developing nutrition by 2030.
+As one of every nine individuals lacks access to adequate food, food, and food-related assistance lie at the core of the struggle to break the pattern of hunger and poverty.